vpayno/exercism-workspace/go/all-your-base/allyourbase-doc.md

 func ConvertStrToIntList(inputStr string) []int
 ```

-ConvertStrToIntList returns a list of intergers for the passed string\.
+ConvertStrToIntList returns a list of intergers for the passed string.

 <details><summary>Example</summary>
 <p>